 TikTok is the cool, new kid on the block that everyone can't help but notice.
 With over 2 billion app downloads and a user base of more than 689 million monthly active users, TikTok is the fastest-growing and seventh most-used social media app in the world.
+And in 2022, it was the most downloaded app in the world.

 As TikTok's influence and audience demographic continue to expand rapidly, brands are starting to realize that the platform offers a unique opportunity to promote their products and services to an engaged audience.